Seven items appear below:

 is about 15 months.

-why King Herod killed children TWO YEARS of age unless concluding that
+There seems NO LOGICAL REASON why King Herod killed children TWO YEARS of age unless concluding that Jesus could have been already 12-15 months old.

-I did not distinguish "15 years" and "15th year" i.e. cardinal and ordinal numbers in #81 since the Bible does not specify the month.
-So I provisionally assumed mid year.
+years" and "15th year" i.e. cardinal and ordinal numbers in #81 since

+The 15th year marked when the ministry of John the Baptist began (Luke 3:2), not Jesus' ministry.
 John was about 6 months older than Jesus (Luke 1:26).
 Therefore Jesus' ministry may have begun 6 months after John's.
 Jesus was also tempted for 40 days in Judea.
 Walking to and from Judea might involve 10-15 days.
+All this suggests 29 AD.
+When

 Jesus began his ministry